MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ## Prerequisites

 Before getting started, note that the below assumes at least some modest familiarity with the BASH shell and the idea of paths, file names, and basic Linux commands.
-If you do not have this familiarity, you may need to consult the [BASH cheat sheet](docs/bash_cheatsheet.jpg) and other sources of information before proceeding.
+If you do not have this familiarity, you may need to consult the [BASH cheat sheet](docs/bash_cheatsheet.jpg) and other sources of information (such as the [Linux/bash crash course](docs/linux_crashcourse.md) here) before proceeding.

 ## Setup and Installation